rekmus/silgy/README.md

 Simple and fast web application backend framework for C and C++ programmers.

-The latency between receiving HTTP request and application logic has been reduced to single microseconds by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.
+The latency between receiving HTTP request and application logic has been reduced to **single microseconds** by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.
+It can act as a standalone web application or as a fast C++ servlet that makes up a building block of the more complex architecture.

 ## Why bother?